Reliability Evaluation of Individual Predictions: A Data-centric Approach: Reliability Uncertainty ( ) Measures

 \end{definition}

-SDT raises the distrust warning signal only when the query point fails on {\em both} conditions of being represented by $\dee$ and not belonging to an uncertain region.
-For instance, in Example~\ref{ex-1} none of the query points fail both on representation and on uncertainty; hence neither has a high SDT score.
-On the other hand, a high SDT score for a query point $\qu$ {\em provides a strong warning signal} that one should perhaps reject the model outcome and not consider it for decision-making.
+\sru raises the warning signal only when the query point fails on {\em both} conditions of being represented by $\dee$ and not belonging to an uncertain region.
+For instance, in Example~\ref{ex-1} none of the query points fail both on representation and on uncertainty; hence neither has a high \sru score.
+On the other hand, a high \sru score for a query point $\qu$ {\em provides a strong warning signal} that one should perhaps reject the model outcome and not consider it for decision-making.

-SDT is a strong signal that raises warning only for the fearfully-concerning cases that fail both on representation and uncertainty.
+\sru is a strong signal that raises warning only for the fearfully-concerning cases that fail both on representation and uncertainty.
 However, as observed in Example~\ref{ex-1} a query points failing {\em at least} one of these conditions may also not be reliable, at least for critical decision making.
-We define the weak distrust measure to raise a warning for such cases.
+We define the weak representation and uncertainty measures to raise a warning for such cases.

-\begin{definition}[Weak distrust measure (WDT)] The {\em weak} distrust measure is a probabilistic measure that considers the outcome of a model for a query point $\qu$ untrustworthy if $\qu$ is not represented by $\dee$ {\bf or} it belongs to an uncertain region.
-Formally, the weak distrust measure is computed as follows:
+\begin{definition}[\wru] The {\em weak} representation and uncertainty measure is a probabilistic measure that considers the outcome of a model for a query point $\qu$ untrustworthy if $\qu$ is not represented by $\dee$ {\bf or} it belongs to an uncertain region.
+Formally, the weak representation and uncertainty measure is computed as follows:

-\end{definition} \submit{ }
+\end{definition}